inclusive-design/idrc/src/collections/news/we-count-recount-newsletter.md

 ---
 layout: layouts/single--news.njk
 title: IDRC's Newsletter
-date: 2023-05-10T19:46:35.891Z
+date: 2025-05-07
 author: IDRC Team
 excerpt: Get access to the current and all past issues of the We Count Recount,  IDRC's monthly newsletter.
 Each issue is filled with IDRC news, the latest in AI and accessibility and other news from the field of inclusion.
 permalink: /newsletter/
+metaTitle: ''
+metaDesc: ''
 socialImage: /media/we_count_recount_new_banner.png
 ---
 ![](/media/we_count_recount_new_banner.png)